dsbowen/hemlock/docs_md/contact.md

 ## Feature requests and bugs

-If you would like to submit a feature fequest, report a bug, or have any other suggestions for improving hemlock, <a href="https://github.com/dsbowen/hemlock/issues/" target="_blank">open an issue on github here</a>.
+If you would like to submit a feature request, report a bug, or have any other suggestions for improving hemlock, <a href="https://github.com/dsbowen/hemlock/issues/" target="_blank">open an issue on github here</a>.